Hruso people: Lifestyle

 The Aka live in elongated houses made from bamboo, wood and cane leaves.
-Raised on platforms about 6 feet above the ground, the Aka house are further sub-divided into three sections.
+Raised on platforms about 6 feet above the ground, the Aka houses are further subdivided into three sections.
 The granary is built away from the main house.

 Culture

 The Aka share strong cultural affinities with the Miji, and intermarriage with the Miji is prevalent.
 Centuries of Vaishnava and intermittent Tibetan influence from the Sherdukpen has shaped the Aka culture into its modern form.
 Handicrafts, basket weaving and wood carving are the principal arts among the Aka tribe.
-Intermittent Tibetan contacts is evidenced by the fact that the Aka and Mishmis are known as "Khakhra" (meaning barbarians) to the Tibetans.
+Intermittent Tibetan contacts are evidenced by the fact that the Aka and Mishmis are known as "Khakhra" (meaning barbarians) to the Tibetans.